Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Explain the role of plants in the biosphere;

-To characterize the main groups of plants (algae, mosses, horsetails, lyre, ferns, gymnosperms, flowering plants);
+Give characteristics to the main groups of plants (algae, mosses, horsetails, mosses, ferns, gymnosperms, flowering plants);

-Explain the origin of plants and the main stages of the development of the plant world;
+Explain the origin of plants and the main stages of development of the plant world;

-To characterize the distribution of plants in various climatic zones of the Earth;
+Characterize the distribution of plants in different climatic zones of the Earth;

-Explain the reasons for the differences in the composition of phytocenoses of various climatic zones.
+Explain the reasons for differences in the composition of phytocenoses of different climatic zones.

 Explain the structure of zoological science, the main stages of its development, systematic categories;

-Classify animal objects according to their belonging to systematic groups;
+Classify animal objects according to their membership in systematic groups;

-Use double names of animals in the preparation of messages, reports, presentations;
+Use double names of animals when preparing messages, reports, presentations;

 Explain the importance of zoological knowledge for preserving life on the planet, breeding rare and protected animals, breeding new breeds of animals;